 Photos Courtesy of BOTOX® Cosmetic

-BOTOX Cosmetic and Dysport are effective at reducing the appearance of dynamic wrinkles, which are wrinkles that are caused by repeated facial movement such as expressions.
-To do this, BOTOX and Dysport both rely on the same active ingredient, botulinum toxin type A. When administered by an experienced medical professional with an acute understanding of facial anatomy, these products safely and temporarily block nerve signals from the brain, preventing the muscle movement that causes wrinkles.
+BOTOX Cosmetic, Dysport, and Jeuveau are effective at reducing the appearance of dynamic wrinkles, which are wrinkles that are caused by repeated facial movement such as expressions.
+To do this they all rely on the same active ingredient, botulinum toxin type A. When administered by an experienced medical professional with an acute understanding of facial anatomy, these products safely and temporarily block nerve signals from the brain, preventing the muscle movement that causes wrinkles.

-What Is the Difference Between BOTOX and Dysport?
+What Is the Difference Between BOTOX, Dysport and Jeuveau?

-Because BOTOX and Dysport both use the same active ingredient, there is not a major difference between them from a practical standpoint.
-Dysport has been observed to displace more, which means it may be better suited to larger treatment areas than BOTOX.
-Typically, Dysport is also a bit less expensive than BOTOX.
+Because they use the same active ingredient, there is not a major difference between BOTOX, Dysport, and Jeuveau from a practical standpoint.
+BOTOX has a long standing and proven safety and efficacy profile and is the most widely used neuromodulator in the world.
+Dysport has been observed to be better suited to larger treatment areas than BOTOX in some cases.
+Jeuveau has been clinically shown to have a faster onset and is the newest neuromodulator available.
 During your consultation, our skin care experts make a sound treatment recommendation based on your needs.

 Before & After Photos